-This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our external outcomes during 2023/24 suggested that the performance of disadvantaged pupils was significantly higher than the national average, but slightly lower than their peers with 60% gaining 4+ in English and maths (compared to 73% for non-Pupil Premium) and 50% gaining 5+ in English and maths (compared to 68% for non-Pupil Premium).
-Our Progress 8 score for disadvantaged students is 0.23, which is above national averages and is an increase from the P8 score for disadvantaged students in 22/23 (0.07).
-The P8 score for non-disadvantaged students however remains higher at 0.53
+Our external outcomes during 2022/23 suggested that the performance of disadvantaged pupils was significantly higher than the national average, but slightly lower than their peers with 63% gaining 4+ in English and maths (compared to 85% for non-Pupil Premium) and 46% gaining 5+ in English and maths (compared to 63% for non-Pupil Premium).